alistairstead/talks/scaling-data-in-magento/scaling-data.md

 ---

 ## One setting does not rule them all
+### Use your own metrics to define the best settings for your application

+---

+## One connection does not fit all tasks
 ### Use many tuned connections for specific operations types

 ^Use a different connection for admin function to client operations.
 Use a very specific connection for indexing operations.